0xff6a/Thermostat/README.md

 - You can decrease the temp with the down button

--The minimum temperature is 10 degrees
+- The minimum temperature is 10 degrees

 - If power saving mode is on, the maximum temperature is 25 degrees